Yarmouth–Lowestoft line: Construction

-The Great Eastern Railway and the Midland and Great Northern Joint Railway formed the Norfolk and Suffolk Joint Committee in July 1898 to control as a joint railway projected extensions between Cromer Beach and Mundesley as well as Yarmouth and Lowestoft.
+The Great Eastern Railway (GER) and the Midland and Great Northern Joint Railway (M&GNR) formed the Norfolk and Suffolk Joint Committee in July 1898, to control projected extensions as a joint railway between Cromer Beach and Mundesley as well as Yarmouth and Lowestoft.
 The second line would create the first direct coastal link between the Norfolk and Suffolk coastal towns, and the railway companies also hoped that it would stimulate the development of holiday resorts along the coast.
 It opened on 13 July 1903 and immediately supplanted the more circuitous route between the two towns provided by the Yarmouth–Beccles line via the Haddiscoe East curve and St Olaves station.

 As part of the agreement, the GER would build a direct line between Yarmouth and Lowestoft, while the M&GN would construct a link from Caister Road near its Yarmouth Beach terminus across the Wherry Lines and the Beccles line to a junction near Gorleston North station.